MXET/resources/research.md

 # Open Research Collab

 Authored by David Malawey for posting projects for collaboration & sharing ideas.

+## Collaboration intention
+Instead of generating one result at a time, and publishing one academic article, open and incremental publication allows for real-time peer review & unlimited perturbations & results.
+The research topics posted here are intrinsically suited to worldwide collaboration because the resources required to execute the research are fully within the digital space.
+Ie, research of a rocket engine requires engineers to have a copy of the rocket engine, but the torque-testing research project will require only common materials, common design softwares, and shared documents consisting of 3D models, online data, common engineering standards, & digitally described methods.

 ## Torque testing project